 Umbrella Cymru – LGBTQ+ Covid-19 Fund

-LGBTQ+ organisations and groups across the UK will soon be able to apply for grants of up to £15,000 to support their vital role in supporting LGBTQ+ communities through the coronavirus pandemic and beyond.
+LGBTQ+ organisations and groups across the UK can apply for grants of up to £15,000 to support their vital role in supporting LGBTQ+ communities through the coronavirus pandemic and beyond.

 METRO Charity in partnership with Umbrella Cymru in Wales will be cascading the fund from Comic Relief, with money raised from ‘The Big Night In’.

 Organisations and groups with income under £100,000 will be able to apply for over 100 grants ranging from £500 to £15,000.

 Further details on the fund is available at https://www.umbrellacymru.co.uk/2020/07/13/covid-19-lgbtq-fund/

 Grants of £300-£50,000 are available for sports clubs and community organisations or groups in direct response to Covid-19.

 The Be Active Wales Fund has two main purposes – Protect and Prepare.